Updated: Jul 27

 Organizations and HR leaders must ensure that everyone is involved and treated as individuals, helping to drive a sense of belonging through appreciation.

 For example, HomeServe has 11 categories for their Shining Star Awards.
 The goal is to give as many employees as possible the opportunity to be recognised.
 They include ones for each of their company values, plus additional ones such as “HomeServe Hero,” “CEO Choice Award,” “Community Contributor” and “Career Developer.”

-2 – Recognise the small inputs and contributions
+2 – Recognize the small inputs and contributions

 These smaller contributions can help lead and add up to the ultimate outcome, keeping employees and work on track and in focus.

-Another way to look at this is that by only recognising the ultimate outcome, you’re recognising the outcome and not the process and steps you’ve taken to get to the win.
+Another way to look at this is that by only recognizing the ultimate outcome, you’re recognizing the outcome and not the process and steps you’ve taken to get to the win.
 It would be like training for a marathon and not acknowledging all of the steps and individual goals you’ve achieved to get you there.

 Ben Davies, a fitness consultant in the UK, breaks it down into “non-scale victories” (NSV) – those small but important inputs, contributions and achievements.
 For example, that first run, the run you do on a rainy day so that you hit your mile goal for the week, and so on.
 “If you don’t acknowledge and celebrate these NSVs you lose motivation, focus, and often, give up on the goal entirely,” says Davies.

 3 – Make a shift in how we think of and act on appreciation

 By changing the mentality around appreciation, we ultimately give recognition the starring role and rewards the supporting one.